 It’s difficult to like somebody who’s mood changes from day to day.
 In fact, people will avoid them.
 Whatever your mood or however you feel, always be consistent in the way you interact and treat other people.

-If you’ve enjoyed this article on ‘How To Be Likeable’, please share on Facebook and don’t forget to join my mailing list.
+If you’ve enjoyed this article on ‘How To Be Likeable’, please share on Facebook.
 Thanks for reading!